São Paulo/Guarulhos International Airport: Bus

 Bus transportation is available through the Airport Bus Service, an executive bus line, administered by EMTU and operated by Consórcio Internorte – Área 3.
 This service provides transportation connecting Guarulhos to Congonhas airport; to Tietê Bus Terminal; to Palmeiras-Barra Funda Intermodal Terminal, to Faria Lima Ave; To Republica Square (Praça da República); To Berrini Ave., Itaim Bibi district; and to the circuit of hotels along Paulista Avenue and Rua Augusta.
 The ride takes about one hour, depending on traffic.
 At the airport, tickets can be purchased at the counter located outside the lounge of the Terminal 1, Wing B's arrivals level.

 Pássaro Marron/EMTU, a syndicate of the Internorte Consortium, offers two regular bus lines, 257 and 299, connecting Tatuapé subway station (Line 3-Red) with Guarulhos Airport every 30 minutes.
 At Tatuapé, both buses can be picked up on a platform of that multimodal station's North side bus terminal.
 At the airport, the stop for both buses is at the Arrivals level road connecting the wings of Terminal 2.

 Gol Airlines and LATAM offer for their passengers free bus transfers between Guarulhos and Congonhas airports at regular times.

 Viação Cometa offers daily departures to and from the airport and the cities of Santos, Sorocaba, São Vicente, and Praia Grande.
 Lirabus operates daily buses between the airport and Campinas.
 Pássaro Marron offers bus services to São José dos Campos with departures every two hours.
 Viação Transdutra connects the airport with the city of Arujá.

-Rail

-Line 13-Jade of the São Paulo São Paulo Metro Rail Transport Network, operated by CPTM, connects with the airport through Aeroporto-Guarulhos Station.
-This line started its operations on March 31, 2018.
-That makes São Paulo's São Paulo/Guarulhos International Airport (GRU) the first among major South American airport hubs (such as Buenos Aires-Ezeiza, Santiago de Chile, Lima, Bogotá, and Rio de Janeiro-Galeão) to have a direct railway connection.
+Car